 Highly Adaptive Cybersecurity Services

-For years, JFL has worked side-by-side with multiple, highest-clearance government agencies, where cybersecurity is a top priority.
+For years, JFL has worked side-by-side with multiple commercial and government agencies where cybersecurity is a top priority.
 These agencies demand that vendors provide what is called Highly Adaptive Cybersecurity Services, or HACS, which cover a multitude of assessments and tasks designed to protect every aspect of a computer network or system.
 Not only has JFL earned the trust of these agencies; we’ve worked together to design and upgrade protocol- and regulations-aligned services that block bad actors’ access to government high-value assets.
 Risk assessment and management, penetration testing, cyberhunt and incident response—we provide every HACS service on the menu and are called upon, repeatedly, to help secure cyber borders.

 High Value Asset Assessments

 When it comes to the federal government, “high value assets” are exactly what one would assume—vital and/or classified data and information and the information systems through which they are shared.
 If an unauthorized party were to gain access to those assets, then use them for nefarious purposes, the results could be catastrophic, affecting everything from the economy to national security to public health.
 Among JFL’s staff are highly-trained, compartmentalized-cleared experts that are highly trusted by government agencies to assess any and all threats to high value assets.